SailingSteve/weconnect-server/README.md

 ### Make a live copy of .env-template to the .env file

-Right-click on the `.env-template` file in Webstorm, and paste it as `.env`
+Right-click on the `.env-template` file in Webstorm, and right-click paste it as `.env`

 <img src="docs/images/WebstormPasteConfig.png" alt="Alt Text" width="1200" >